FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 Number of Servers
 ===================

-The servers are responsible for working through the data, breaking up an ndarray of detector data, and scattering it to the workers.
+The servers are responsible for reading the data, forming and calibrating the detector arrays, and scattering these arrays to the workers.
 When developing, we usuaully specify one server.
 When analyzing data in live mode, we usually specify 6 servers, or however many DAQ streams there are in the run.
 The framework sets things up so that each server only processes one stream.
-As long as each server can run at 20hz it will keep up with live 120hz data.
+As long as each server can run at 20hz the framework can potentially keep up with live 120hz data.
 If you are analyzing xtcav data, then each server will process 2 or more streams.
 The framework outputs timing at the end which gives us an idea of how fast or slow the servers are.
-Specifying more than 6 servers will not help, rather it will waste too many ranks on servers.
+In live mode, specifying more than 6 servers will not help, rather it will waste too many ranks on servers.

 In index mode, specifying more than six servers can help the servers run faster.
 However usually the bottleneck will be with the workers, and more than six servers is not neccessary.
 The framework outputs timing information at the end of runs that allow one to see what part of the system is slow.
+Presently, little testing has been done in index mode.
+Most testing has been in live mode, or offline mode with six servers.

 By default, the framework will pick distinct hosts to run the servers on.
 Distributing the I/O among several hosts seems to improve performance, but this is debatable.